billtang/chinese-character-classifier/README.md

 # Chinese Character Classification through CNNs

-Given their ability to characterize different types of images, convolutional neural networks (CNNs) have been used extensively in the problem of handwritten character classification.
-Hnadwriting differs from person to person, so a computer can often struggle to match a image with a corresponding character.
+Convolutional neural networks (CNNs) have been used extensively in the problem of handwritten character classification.
+Since handwriting differs from person to person, computers can often struggle to match an image with the corresponding character.
 Interested in learning about CNNs myself, I decided to give this problem a try by training and testing on Chinese characters from the CASIA dataset (http://www.nlpr.ia.ac.cn/databases/handwriting/Home.html).

 ## Data Preprocessing